The State of Our Churches

 I could hardly believe the results above, so I went looking for additional datasets just to see if other sources had results as odd as the one listed above.
 Based on my parsing of Pew Research survey data, we can also see similarly horrifying results.

 In many ways, the Evangelical camp is the silent battleground where moral and Biblical issues are being fought.
 In my experience any roughly Evangelical church has an unspoken tension in the air regarding issues of race, abortion, egalitarianism, sexual sin, and much more.
-You'll observe God-fearing men, women, and families who are either unwilling or trepidatiously hesitant to speak up on these issues of conscience for fear of offending their church neighbor.
+You'll observe God-fearing men, women, and families who are either unwilling or trepidatiously hesitant to speak up on these issues of conscience for fear of offending their church neighbor or losing status among ideologically opposed peers.

 If many mainline Protestant churches (e.g. ELCA) are completely compromised, the Evangelical church is headed down the same path, currently in a struggle for it's life.
 So what should you do if you're a Christian who came to the same, but currently unfashionable conclusions that our forefathers in the Christian faith did?
 A few ideas: